BlueLink's ongoing and recent projects

 Stories on migration

-Articles on the status and detention of migrants were prepared within the BlueLink Virtual Newroom and published in the electronic magazine journalism in the public interest "Euromegdan".
+Articles on the status and detention of migrants were prepared within the BlueLink Virtual Newroom and published in the electronic magazine for journalism in the public Interest "Euromegdan".
 The texts were prepared in cooperation with the Center for Legal Aid - Voice in Bulgaria within the project "Protection of migrants with precarious status: reducing the use of detention and implementing alternatives in the community", implemented by the Center for Legal Aid - Voice in Bulgaria and English human rights lawyers, funded by the Network of European Foundations (NEF) through the European Program for Integration and Migration (EPIM).

 Free Speech vs Hate Speech in Bulgaria